arthur0496/some-important-asset-files/README.md

 Some configs for the bash layout were made and I put in there.
 Don't mind that file, it is silly stuff.

 Or do.
 Your choice.

+## .sh Files

+These are some scripts to quick-install some things.
+Yes, I know docker exists.
+It was more of a practice kind of stuff that I made, could be useful though..